chicagoquant/chicagoquant.github.io/cheat-cpp.md

 ### std function

-`std::function` is a polymorphic callable wrapper, is implemented using type-erasure idiom.
+- `std::function` is a polymorphic callable wrapper, is implemented using type-erasure idiom.
+- note: it will make a virtual function call

 ```cpp
 #include <iostream>